 There are three “treatment” plots, receiving elevated CO2.
 These are matched with three “control” plots, which are identical in every way except that ambient air is used rather than air enriched in CO2.
 A further level of control is provided by three completely undisturbed plots to which power and data are provided.
 Each plot has internal splitting by tree species and canopy – especially splitting into oak upper canopy and hazel coppice layer – giving a (3, 3, 2) experimental design for most studies.
-More detailed information can be found here.
+More detailed information can be found in our academic paper "Characteristics of Free Air Carbon Dioxide Enrichment of a Northern Temperate Mature Forest".
 You can also download our powerpoint presentation for more information about the BIFoR FACE Facility.

 The BIFoR FACE facility will address the following fundamental questions regarding the ability of woodland to capture carbon dioxide:

 - Does elevated CO2 increase the carbon storage within a mature woodland ecosystem?